FudaWiki/fudawiki-files/hanafuda/games/oto-roku.md

 Finally, a decision must also be made as to how much points a **share** (the amount paid during the end of each round) costs per round.
 It may be fixed throughout the game, or changed every time a round starts (the decision of which may be done either before or after dealing the cards, usually by the dealer).

 ## Choosing the Dealer and Seating Position
-There is no required method for selecting who is the first dealer, though a typical method in hanafuda games is to shuffle the deck and have both players draw one card each.
+There is no required method for selecting who is the first dealer, though a typical method in hanafuda games is to shuffle the deck and have all players draw one card each.

 The player who drew a suit for the earliest month becomes the dealer.
 All other players sit on the opposite side of the table and become bettors.